List of NCIS characters: Jackson Gibbs

-In "Heartland", it is revealed that Jackson and his son are estranged, but in later appearances, they reconcile and become close.
 In "The Namesake", it is revealed that Jackson named his son after LJ — Leroy Jethro Moore (Billy Dee Williams).
 According to Jethro, it was LJ who inspired him to join the Marine Corps as a teenager.
 LJ revealed to Gibbs that he, Jackson and the latter's wife Ann were friends growing up and both men fell in love with Ann.
 Due to segregation, Jackson married Ann as LJ was African-American and an inter-racial marriage was a social taboo during that time.
 The strained relationship between Gibbs and Jackson starts to mend after they bond during the case and they get an insight into what the other is feeling.
 Gibbs finally starts to forgive his father when he learns that he has finished restoring the car that had been Gibbs' only dream during his teenage years.
 Jackson later tells Gibbs to take the car and they promise to keep in touch.
-Gibbs also starts to call his father "Dad" instead of "Jack".
-It is eventually revealed that Gibbs' resentment for his father came from the difficult relationship between his parents.
-Gibbs' mother, Ann, was a hard woman to live with and they mutually had affairs despite their strong feelings for one another.
-Gibbs blamed his father's affairs for his mother leaving.
-The only thing that kept Gibbs and his father in contact after that was Gibbs' wife, Shannon.
 In the season 11 finale, "Honor Thy Father" (which aired exactly three months after Waite's death in February 2014), Vance tells Gibbs that Jackson suffered a fatal stroke.
 Jackson is buried with full military honors, with the USAF honor guards presenting Gibbs with Old Glory from Jackson's casket and performing Taps.
 LJ and Gibbs' team are present at the funeral.

+Jackson also appears in the prequel series NCIS: Origins, played by Robert Taylor.